selganor74/DDDTools.ts/README.md

 * Added repositoryId property to BaseRepository* and RepositoryEvents.
 This allows to "discern" events by destination.
 * Repository Events are now generic on the AggregateType, and have a unique "item" property of the type managed by the Repository type.
+* BugFix: BaseEntity.raiseEvent converted from private to protected to allow access to derivatives.
+* **Breaking Change** Added setQuery method to IQuery* interfaces.

 ### 0.0.15 2016 06 16